Dremiona/Dremiona/README.md

-Junior Backend Software Developer
+Java Software Developer
-I've started to learn to code as a curiosity hobby and landed an Apprenticeship to progress in the field.
-Since then, I have finished the Apprenticeship and I am currently working as a Java backend developer in e-commerce.
+I've started to learn to code out of curiosity and landed an Apprenticeship to get my foot in the door as I was hooked.
+Since then I have finished the Apprenticeship and I am currently working as a developer in e-commerce.
 * 🌍  I'm based in Manchester, United Kingdom
 * ✉️  You can contact me [here](mailto:dev.queen.rising@gmail.com)
 * 🧠  I'm learning Java 21 and Spring Boot